donatj/pngpal/README.md

 [![Build Status](https://travis-ci.org/donatj/pngpal.svg?branch=master)](https://travis-ci.org/donatj/pngpal)

 Friendly command line tool to *losslessly* convert a PNG to a palleted PNG if possible.
-It simply rejects images if it cannot be done losslessly.
+It simply rejects images if it cannot be done losslessly unless the `-f` flag is provided.

 Also usable as a library to convert images in general to paletted images.